 - Evaluation & Fidelity Research relevant to the Community Generativity Institute

-- Sabir, M. (in press).
+- Sabir, M. (2014).
 Effectance Motivation: A practical outcome of attachment-focused integrative reminiscence.
 International Journal of Reminiscence and Life Review.

 - Sabir, M. (2014).
 Personalized and Global Generativity: A Prevalent, Important, but Unlabeled Distinction in the Literature.
 Journal of Adult Development.

 - Sabir, M. (2014).
 Psychological Safety and Social Justice.
 In S. Thompson (Ed.), Encyclopedia of Diversity and Social Justice.
 Lanham, MD: Rowman & Littlefield Publishing Group.